 During their bonding week before filming, the seven Deltas partied a lot in their hotel.
 Bruce McGill actually stole the piano from the hotel's lobby and moved it into his room so that the group would have music.

-Sean McCartin, who played the "Lucky Boy" who gets a visit from a Playmate, went on to become a pastor at a local church in Cottage Grove, Oregon.
-A newspaper headline about his story announced "'Lucky Boy' Still Thanking God".
+Sean McCartin, who played the "Lucky Boy" whose wish for a Playmate "magically" comes true, went on to become a pastor at a local church in Cottage Grove, Oregon.
+A newspaper headline about his story announced "'Lucky Boy' Still Thanking God."

 In the scene where Hoover and Bluto are swearing in the new freshman, the book that Hoover is holding is actually an auto repair manual.
 According to the Animal House backstory, the fraternity's pledge book had actually been destroyed in a fire three years earlier.